hubofvalley/Testnet-Guides/Vana/README.md

 | Bandwidth | 100 MBps for Download / Upload |

-guide's current binaries version: `service file name:` current chain : ``
+guide's current binaries version: `service file name:` current chain : `satori testnet`

 ### 1. Fund Validator with DLP Tokens

 #### For DLP creators:

 - Import DLP token to Metamask using <DataLiquidityPoolToken address>
-- Send 10 tokens to your coldkey address
+- Send 10 tokens to your coldkey and hotkey addresses

 #### For non-DLP creators: